 Here on my blog, I like to write about all the beautiful destinations I have visited.
 But most of all, I love to promote my native country, especially if the praise comes from international travel bloggers, people who have traveled all over the world and still find in Romania a destination that is worth exploring.
 A lesser-known country, a hidden gem in southeast Europe, with plenty of wonderful places to offer: from gorgeous landscapes, medieval castles, and towns, to traditional villages, waterfalls, national parks, and monasteries.

 Today, 1st of December 2018, Romania celebrates 100 years since the Great Unification, and I thought it’s the ideal occasion to celebrate through such an article.
-So, I invited 15 international travel bloggers to talk about their favorite place in Romania.
+So, I invited 15 international travel bloggers to talk about the best places to visit in Romania.

 Best places to visit in Romania,